Fuzzy Matching Algorithms Explained

 Introduction

 Every data professional has faced the frustration of trying to merge two lists only to find that "Jon Smith" and "John Smyth" refuse to match.
-When reconciling customer records, product catalogs or departmental datasets, exact matches are the exception rather than the rule.
+When reconciling customer records, product catalogues or departmental datasets, exact matches are the exception rather than the rule.
 Typographical errors, inconsistent abbreviations and variations in formatting turn what should be a straightforward merge into hours of manual work.

 Fuzzy matching algorithms solve this problem by identifying records that are similar enough to be considered the same entity, even when no character-by-character match exists.
 Rather than demanding exact equality, these algorithms measure how close two strings are and flag potential matches for review or auto-consolidation.
 The result is faster data cleanup, fewer errors and a single consistent view of your data.